justinthelaw/uds-rke2/docs/DEVELOPMENT.md

 Task files contain `variables` that are passed throughout the files, and affect deploy-time variables that configure the values (and therefore, Helm charts) of the services or applications being deployed.

-Individual may also contain `inputs`, which means they are supposed to be a re-useable sub-task meant to be consumed by another task.
+Individual task definitions may also contain `inputs`, which means they are supposed to be a re-useable sub-task meant to be consumed by another task.
 These tasks with inputs cannot be used unless they are consumed by a a parent task that provides the required inputs.

 Run the following to see all the tasks in the "root" [`tasks.yaml`](./tasks.yaml), and their descriptions: